What is an Aging Report And How Does It Help Finance Teams?

 We encourage you to create additional automated reports to help you track important financial KPIs, such as your DSO, Aging Balance, Cash Flow, or Billing Cohorts.

-This will help you get a better visualization of the health of your cash collection.
+This will help you better visualize the health of your cash collection.

 How To Use The Accounts Receivable Aging Report